charlesoft/ReadingList_RailsAPI/README.md

 You can run the tests by using the command line `rake`.
 This runs all integration tests.

 You can see more about other ways to run a specific test in this link http://guides.rubyonrails.org/v4.0.4/testing.html

+## Contributing

+* Fork the project on github: https://github.com/charlesoft/ReadingList_RailsAPI

+* Make your changes by writing tests

+* Commit the changes without making changes to the Rakefile, VERSION, or any other files that aren’t related to your enhancement or fix

+* Send a pull request